-Ana Margarida Fernandes is a Senior Economist in the Development Research Group (Trade and Integration Unit).
+Ana Margarida Fernandes is a Senior Economist in the Trade and International Integration Unit of the Development Research Group at the World Bank.
 She joined the World Bank as a Young Economist in 2002.
-Her research examines the consequences of openness to
+Her research interests include the consequences of openness to

 trade and FDI for firm-level outcomes such as productivity, innovation and

-quality upgrading in manufacturing and services sectors and more broadly the determinants of firm-level performance, including the role of the
+quality upgrading in manufacturing and services sectors and more broadly the determinants of firm performance, including the role of the

-industries in India.
-Recently she has been focusing on the impact evaluation
+worked on professional services in Africa.
+Recently her work has been focusing on the one hand on the impact evaluation

 Since 2011 she has been managing the Exporter Dynamics Database project.
-She received her M.A., M. Phil., and Ph.D. in Economics from Yale
+She received her M.A. and Ph.D. in Economics from Yale